AlbertoPdRF/tisn.app/api/README.md

 The back end is currently hosted on [Heroku](https://heroku.com/).

-The database is currently hosted on [mongoDB Atlas](https://cloud.mongodb.com/), and is the same one as used during development.
-There's also a script that populates your database with some interests and categories.
-To run it, use the command `node db/populate 'YOUR_MONGODB_URL'`.
+The production database is currently hosted on [MongoDB Atlas](https://cloud.mongodb.com/).
+There's a script that can be used to populate the database with interests.
+To run it, use the command `node db/populate 'MONGODB_URL'`.